search icon

 Startup costs that qualify are those you incur before you open your doors for business.
 They include money you spend on market research, advertisements for opening the business, consulting and other professional fees, salaries and training costs paid to employees before you open the business, and other expenses related to obtaining suppliers, distributors and customers.

 If you rent space for your business, the rental fee is deductible.
-So, too are the cost of utilities, fees for maintaining common spaces any fees you pay your attorney to review the lease before signing it.
+So, too are the cost of utilities, fees for maintaining common spaces, any fees you pay your attorney to review the lease before signing it, and so on.
+Renting and operating a business space is a big overhead cost, so be sure to take advantage of these deductions as they apply to you.

-If your home is your principal place of business and the space you use qualifies, you can take a deduction for some expenses related to the space you use.
+If your home is your principal place of business and the space you use qualifies as a home office, you can take a deduction for some expenses related to the business property you use.
 This deduction is called the home office deductions and it’s separate from other deductions you get for expenses associated with actively running the business.

 This is another case where the IRS provides two choices for taking the home office deduction.
 An easy way and a “regular” way, which is more complex.